FreeProving/free-compiler/README.md

 ## Get Involved

 Feature requests, enhancement proposals, bug reports, pull requests and all other contributions are welcome!
-Have a look at our [contribution guidelines][guidelines/CONTRIBUTING] for more information on how to contribute.
+Have a look at our [contributing guidelines][guidelines/CONTRIBUTING] for more information on how to contribute.

 ## License